 Loot is based on the standard color rarity scale, with higher-tiered items offering upgrade options.
 There are two different paths you can take to upgrade your gear, either crafting yourself or by visiting a blacksmith.
 These upgrades not only improve the stats of the selected piece but adds striking new visual flair.
 I was happy to boost the armor rating on my chest piece, but seeing it visually reflected is an outstanding detail.
 Of course, at times, I was purely motivated with looks over form, but there is nothing wrong with looking stylish while exploring a new world.

 Greedfall is one of the most ambitious games that has come out of seasoned developer Spiders.
 Although it is their best work, technical issues continue to be a running theme with their games.
 The voice acting is mostly impressive, and the narrative is well-written; however, the game’s lack of transitional animations can be quite jarring.
 With that said, it feels like Spiders is on the verge of greatness.
 The narrative is strong, and the world-building is quite remarkable, but the execution isn't quite ready for prime time.Note: Greedfall was reviewed on PC.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.